GYan-Pivotal/geode-sample/README.md

 1. assign diffrent port for locators, if you want to run more than 1 locator on 1 host

 1. add nohup to the shell, to avoid shutdown processes of locators and cacheservers when you quit the terminal.

-2. add nohup to the shell, to avoid shutdown processes of locators and cacheservers when you quit the terminal.

 2. assign Xms and Xmx to be same , to avoid dynamic memory asignment when JVM is running, that will cause performance down.